ernesto-sun/ConfiConfigPHP/README.md

 See the file: 'config_script.php'.
 It is a stand-alone PHP-script.

-The files that start with 'config_set_...' are simple setting-files.
+The files that start with 'config_set_...' are your simple setting-files.

 1) Text-edit 'config_script.php' and change API_KEY to some random new value.

-2) Create and modify the setting files as needed for your project.
+2) Create and modify the setting files as you need it for your project.

 3) Copy config_script.php and the setting-files to your intended location.